manojpawar94/goprograminghub/_posts/_python/02-How-to-execute-sql-queries-database-using-python-effectively.md

 ```

 Now the most important part is to handle the database CRUD operation in a more generic way to achieve maintainability and reusability.
-I have defined a class JdbcTemplate which required constructor dependency DatabaseConnector implementation class instance.
-It has the following methods
+I have defined a class `JdbcTemplate` which required constructor dependency of the `Connector` implementation class instance.
+It has the following methods,
-- **`queryForTuple`**: To retrieve a record as Tuple.
+- **`query_for_tuple`**: It executes query and returns database record as a tuple.
-- **`queryForTupleList`**: To retrieve multiple records as Tuple in List.
+- **`query_for_tuple_list`**: It executes query and returns database records as a list of tuples.
-- **`queryForDict`**: To retrieve a record as a Dictionary object, where the key is the name of the column and value is the actual value of the column.
+- **`query_for_dict`**: It executes query and returns database record as a dictionary where the key is the name of the column and value is the actual value of the column.
-- **`queryForDictList`**: To retrieve multiple records as a Dictionary object, where the key is the name of the column and value is the actual value of the column.
+- **`query_for_dict_list`**: It executes query and returns database record as a list of dictionar, where the key is the name of the column and value is the actual value of the column.
 - **`update`**: To execute the Insert, Update and Delete queries.
 It returns the last row id.

 ```python